 Weimaraners, famously known as the “Gray Ghost,” have the personalities of a true hunting dog.
 Friendly in the home but fearless on the field, Weimaraners are some of the most loyal and dependable dogs.
 But how do their intelligence compare to the rest?

-So, are Weimaraners Smart?
 Weimaraners are highly intelligent dogs.
-In fact, they’re the 25th smartest dog breed (out of 138) for obedience and working intelligence.
-But when it comes to instinctive intelligence, Weimaraners top the charts – largely thanks to their premier abilities in hunting and tracking instincts.
+In fact, they’re the 25th smartest dog breed for obedience & working intelligence.
+However, when it comes to instinctive intelligence, the Weimaraner is at the top – thanks to superb hunting and tracking instincts.
 Having the ability to track game requires this special type of dog intelligence seen in Weimaraners.

 Weimaraners are all-around intelligent dogs.
 But what is it that makes these unique hunting dogs so much “smarter” than others?
 Let’s examine all dimensions of dog intelligence and how Weimaraners compare.

 Measuring the true intelligence of a canine is not as easy as you would imagine.
 While there’s no way to accurately measure dog intelligence in a completely objective way, we can estimate based on our data of “obedience and working dog intelligence.”

 So what is obedience and working intelligence?
 In short, it measures how quickly a dog can learn a new command (their training).
 It also measures how well a dog can retain their training.

 This specific type of dog intelligence was coined by the world-renowned canine psychologist and pHD, named Stanley Coren.
 With the data collected on O&W, he developed the infamous list of the smartest dog breeds that we know today.